 Feline Urethral Obstruction

 Urethral obstruction occurs when the urethra becomes partially or completely blocked keeping the urine trapped within the bladder.
 This leads to a build-up of fluid and an imbalance of electrolytes such as potassium.
 If left untreated, a build-up of electrolytes can stop the heart or the bladder can full rupture and lead to death.
 The most common cause of this is a urethral plug in the form of crystals, blood cells, epithelial cells, and protein.
 Cats who have repeat cases of cystitis and/or crystals are at the greatest risk of developing urethral obstruction.

 Urethral spasms are sometimes seen in cats who have recently been treated for obstruction, crystals, or kidney stones.
 What causes this is down to the treatment method of using a catheter as a neutered male has a very narrow urethra and the penis is highly sensitive.
 This is why some cats who get treated this way see a repeat case of blockage within the first month.

 Both prostate cancer and prostate disease are extremely rare in cats and are more commonly seen in male dogs who are still intact.
 Causes include prostatitis (an infection in the prostate), paraprostatic cysts, squamous metaplasia, hormonal imbalances, and sarcoma.

 Symptoms to Look out For

 It is important to note that all of the above conditions share the exact same symptoms which is why it is always important to take your cat to see a vet as soon as possible.
 While the most common cause of straining to urinate is not deadly, it can quickly become a severe complication or even end up being someone medically worse.
 Be sure to make an appointment right now with a veterinarian clinic if your male cat is straining to pee as it is considered a medical emergency.
-If he is showing signs of the more severe symptoms, he needs to be taken to an ER clinic right away.
+If he is showing signs of the more severe symptoms, he needs to be taken to a clinic right away.